Clemapfel/jluna/docs/manual.md

 0.5
 ```

-Because `box` and `unbox` are now defined, all of `jluna`s other functionality now also works with `RGBA`.
+Because `box` and `unbox` are now defined and there is a corresponding julia-side type for `RGBA`, all of `jluna`s other functionality is now also works with `RGBA`.
 This includes assigning proxies, casting proxies to `RGBA`, calling julia-side functions with C++-side arguments, even using `RGBA` as value types for a `jluna` arrays, etc.

 ### Manual Implementation

-`jluna::Usertype<T>` works great if we already have a C++-side type that we want to julia because it creates a new type for us and automates the mapping of fields from C++ to Julia.
-What, however, if we already have a Julia-side type?
+`jluna::Usertype<T>` works great if we already have a C++-side type that we want to move to julia.
+What, however, if we already have a Julia-side type and we want to map a the C++-side type onto it?
 In cases like this, we will have to resort to manually implementing `box`/`unbox` without the help of `Usertype<T>`.

-This section will work through an example, providing templates for users to modify according to their own specifications.
+In this section, we'll work through a somewhat complex example, which provides a template for users to apply to their own specific classes.

 #### Example: Tadpoles & Frogs

-Let's first introduce our example: Consider the following classes:
+Let's first introduce our problem: Consider the following classes:

 ```cpp
 class Frog